Inequality Is a Bigger Threat to Our Democracy Than Putin Is

 Naturally, the incentives for such “rent-seeking” are much stronger when top tax rates are low.
 In this scenario, cuts in top tax rates can still increase top income shares, but the increases in top 1% incomes now come at the expense of the remaining 99%.
 In other words, top rate cuts stimulate rent-seeking at the top but not overall economic growth – the key difference with the…supply-side, scenario.

-Thus, even if tax cuts for the rich aren’t financed by spending cuts, ordinary Americans have nothing to gain from them – and much to lose.
-Since the Reagan tax cuts, workers have seen their share of productivity gains plummet; the gap between the wealth of rich and poor households – along with that between white and black ones – has exploded; the middle-class has become more reliant on debt to finance their homes, automobiles, and children’s educations; the amount of money that corporations and wealthy individuals invest in influencing American politics has skyrocketed; and policymaking has become evermore tilted to the needs of these economic elites as a result.
+Thus, even if tax cuts for the rich aren’t financed by spending cuts, ordinary Americans have nothing to gain from them — and much to lose.
+Since the Reagan tax cuts, workers have seen their share of productivity gains plummet; the gap between the wealth of rich and poor households — along with that between white and black ones — has exploded; the middle class has become more reliant on debt to finance their homes, automobiles, and children’s educations; the amount of money that corporations and wealthy individuals invest in influencing American politics has skyrocketed; and policy-making has become ever-more tilted to the needs of these economic elites as a result.

 Virtually everything that we fear Russian interference could do to our democracy, these inequities have done already.
 Over the past four decades, Americans have become increasingly convinced that their nation’s political and economic systems are rigged against them.
 In November 2015, a Public Religion Research Institute (PRRI) survey found 64 percent of Americans agreeing with the statement, my “vote does not matter because of the influence that wealthy individuals and big corporations have on the electoral process.”
 One year later, 75 percent of 2016 voters told Reuters/Ipsos that they were looking for a “strong leader who can take the country back from the rich and powerful.”